dairiki/all-lektor-packages/README.md

 If any version of the distribution has already been downloaded, it will not be downloaded again (even if a newer version exists.)
-(Except, because it's hard not to, distributions that get installed in the `wheels` subdirectory are reinstalled on every run.)

 Here's how to run the script: